CiscoDevNet/intersight-powershell/README.md

     BasePath :- connection URL of Intersight cloud or appliance, default value is https://intersight.com ApiKeyId :- Api Key Identifier - A user can generate it by logging into intersight.com or onprem portal.
-    ApiKeyFilePath :- ApiKeyFilePath is the path of the secrect key file which is in pem format.
+    ApiKeyFilePath :- ApiKeyFilePath is the path of the secret key file which is in pem format.
 (RSA key or ECDSA key) HashAlgorithm :- Accepted values are SHA256 and SHA512 HttpSignerHeader :- requires the name of the headers used for http signing.
 For Intersight the minimum required headers are "(request-target)", "Host", "Date", "Digest"